History of Falls Church: A difficult journey

-Early the next morning she awakened in her hotel room to realize words were forming themselves in her mind.
-She realized they seemed important, and quickly got up and inked them to paper, lest they be forgotten.
-They were published in February 1862 in Atlantic Monthly as lyrics set to the song, "John Brown's Body".
-The song, "Battle Hymn of the Republic", quickly became popular throughout the North, and remains popular today.
+Early the next morning, she awakened in her hotel room and quickly penned new lyrics.
+Published in Atlantic Monthly in February 1862, "Battle Hymn of the Republic" quickly became popular throughout the North.

-Another battle was fought at Manassas—the Second Battle of Manassas, ending in a second resounding loss for the Union.
+Another battle was fought at Manassas: the Second Battle of Manassas, ending in a second resounding loss for the Union.
 Washington again was shocked, and threatened by the possibility of Confederate invasion.
-The balance of power was again shifting in the Falls Church area—the presumed path to be taken by the Confederates.
+The balance of power was again shifting in the Falls Church area, the presumed path to be taken by the Confederates.

 Fortifications atop Upton's Hill were quickly manned, and area fortifications were expanded.
-Fort Ramsay—on Upton's Hill at the present-day intersection of Wilson Boulevard with McKinley Avenue—and Fort Buffalo—in present-day Seven Corners, at the intersection of Leesburg Pike and Sleepy Hollow Road—were completed.
-Photographs and lithographs from that time show them to be large masonry forts bearing numerous cannon emplacements and hundreds of soldiers.
+New forts were built: Fort Ramsay, on Upton's Hill at the present-day intersection of Wilson Boulevard with McKinley Avenue; and Fort Buffalo, in present-day Seven Corners, at the intersection of Leesburg Pike and Sleepy Hollow Road.
+Photographs and lithographs show them to be large masonry forts bearing numerous cannon emplacements and hundreds of soldiers.

 Minor's Hill, overlooking the village of Falls Church from the north, did not host formal earthworks or large-scale fortifications, but became home to at least seven Union regiments of soldiers from throughout the Northern states.
 Only then did Washington feel more secure.

-The only known full-color lithograph of Falls Church or environs known to exist dates from this time and place.
-It depicts Camp Owen, the encampment of the 11th Rhode Island Infantry Regiment, on Minor's Hill.
+The only known full-color lithograph of Falls Church depicts Camp Owen, the encampment of the 11th Rhode Island Infantry Regiment, on Minor's Hill.
 It shows rows of orderly tents, parading soldiers, visiting dignitaries, and prancing ponies.
 It was published as the cover to the history of the Civil War in Falls Church, entitled A Virginia Village Goes to War: Falls Church During the Civil War.
 The original lithograph is now on file in the public library in Falls Church, as are copies of the book.